ccochrane/emotionTranscripts/README.md

 (2) extractedSentencesYouTubeLinks.csv - The list of videos extracted from Step (1), along with date, speaker, party, language of speech, Hansard record (English), timeStamp (MM:SS), sentence length (SS:MS), and video link (youTube).

 (3) videoCodingInstrument.pdf - An image of the Qualtrics coding instrument for the video clips.

+(4) emotionInHansardQualtrics.csv - The raw output from the Qualtrics Survey Instrument (with an added Header)